Mark Snyder: Ohio State

-Snyder again reunited with Jim Tressel at Ohio State University and was coming off of his first season as the Buckeyes' defensive coordinator.
-In Snyder's four years at Ohio State, the Buckeyes posted a 40-11 overall record and tallied a 3-1 record in bowl games, including victories in the 2003 and 2004 Tostitos Fiesta Bowls.
+Snyder reunited with Tressel at Ohio State University and was coming off of his first season as the Buckeyes' defensive coordinator.
+In Snyder's four years at Ohio State, the Buckeyes posted a 40–11 overall record and tallied a 3–1 record in bowl games, including victories in the 2003 and 2004 Fiesta Bowls.
 Snyder helped develop a number of outstanding players at Ohio State, including All-Americans Matt Wilhelm, Cie Grant, and A. J. Hawk.
 Both Wilhelm and Grant played key roles in Ohio State's 2002 national championship before going on to become NFL draft picks.
-Hawk led OSU with 141 tackles en route to becoming the No. 5 overall pick by the Green Bay Packers in the 2006 NFL Draft.
+Hawk led OSU with 141 tackles en route to becoming the No. 5 overall pick by the Green Bay Packers in the 2006 NFL draft.

 Return to Marshall

 Marshall University's football program welcomed home one of its own when Mark Snyder was introduced as Marshall's 28th head football coach on April 14, 2005.
 "I am pleased that Mark decided to return to his alma mater and lead our football program into a new era," Marshall Director of Athletics Bob Marcum said at Snyder's hiring.
 "He brings a great deal of experience, enthusiasm, and a proven record of success at the highest levels of college football to Marshall."

 Snyder was the head coach at Marshall for five seasons (2005–09) and helped lead the Thundering Herd transition from the Mid-American Conference to Conference USA.
 In Snyder's final year in 2009, Marshall went 6-6 during the regular-season and earned a berth in the Little Caesars Pizza Bowl.
 His program produced 40 all-conference selections, including 2006 Conference USA Defensive Player of the Year Albert McClellan, who had 18.5 tackles for loss and 11.5 sacks his sophomore season.
 Snyder produced a 22-37 overall record at Marshall (17-23 Conference USA).

 Under Snyder, running back Ahmad Bradshaw was a two-time All-C-USA pick and ran for 19 touchdowns and 1,523 yards as a junior in 2006 to earn first-team all-league honors.
 Bradshaw was selected in the seventh round of the 2007 NFL Draft (No. 250 overall) by the New York Giants and won two Super Bowls with the Giants (XLII, XLVI); he is one of just eight running backs in NFL history to be the leading rusher in two Super Bowls.

 McClellan, who had to sit out the 2007 season due to a knee injury, returned in 2008 to earn first-team All-C-USA honors for the second time in his career.
-He signed with the Baltimore Ravens as a rookie free agent in 2009 and is currently playing his fourth season in the NFL, all in Baltimore.
+He signed with the Baltimore Ravens as a rookie free agent in 2009 where he played until 2018.